 - Guide consumers through the process by including a progress indicator so they understand how long it takes to check out

 - Keep users focussed on why they came to your site by including thumbnail images of their selected products on your checkout page

 In an age of contactless payment, users just aren’t going to hang around on a marketplace website that makes it hard to pay.
 So do your research and investigate your users’ most popular payment methods.
-Being flexible with your payment gateways with multiple options, such as PayPal, GoCardless, and Worldpay, make checking out straightforward and painless.
+Being flexible with your payment gateways with multiple options, such as Stripe Connect, GoCardless, and Worldpay, make checking out straightforward and painless.
 As a result, the user is more likely to make a return visit…and make another purchase.

 The most important marketplace features for sellers